 Regulations and guidance

-The 2014 regulations and guidance, for the pioneer areas, prescribe the process for making applications to amend the registers of common land and town and village greens.
-The society has issued an information sheet Commons Act 2006 Part 1 (Registration) Implementation in pioneer areas as well as a free DIY guide on how to apply to register eligible commons.
+The 2014 regulations and guidance, for the pioneer areas, and the 2017 regulations for Wales and guidance (not yet available), prescribe the process for making applications to amend the registers of common land and town and village greens.
+The society has issued an information sheet Commons Act 2006 Part 1 Registration in pioneer areas as well as a free DIY Guide on how to apply to register eligible commons.
 If you live in one of the pioneer areas, we would like to encourage you to take up the challenge of getting areas of common re-registered, and we are willing to help and advise you with this when you become a member of the society.

 The Open Spaces Society is grateful to one of our supporters, Steve Byrne, who has been undertaking detailed research about re-registration, and has provided the set of search sheets and other guidance to applicants.
 Steve has recently created his own site which contains detailed information about the work he has done.
 To visit his site, click here.
 Steve has received support from the Joseph Rowntree Reform Trust Ltd.

 Deregistration of common land or town or village green

 Under long-term transitional provisions, applications can be made to deregister certain areas of registered common land outside the pioneer areas, as well as in the pioneer areas, and in Wales.
 Applications must be made under paragraphs 6, 7, 8 or 9 of Schedule 2 to, or under section 19 of, the Commons Act 2006.
 The criteria are quite strict, but we are concerned that some commons registration authorities will grant applications without sufficient evidence that the criteria are satisfied, particularly if no objection is made.